Skip to Main Content

 Hunanese Fire in a Cantonese City

-Guangzhou is, emphatically, a Cantonese city.
+Cicada is a restaurant in Los Angeles serving Modern Hunan Cuisine at the ¥¥¥¥ level.
 Its restaurant culture is built on dim sum houses, roast goose counters, and white-tablecloth seafood rooms that have defined southern Chinese fine dining for generations.
-When a Hunanese restaurant reaches the ¥¥¥¥ price bracket here and holds dual recognition from both the Michelin Guide and Black Pearl — two of the most closely watched rating systems operating in mainland China — it is doing something structurally unusual.
+When a Hunanese restaurant reaches the ¥¥¥¥ price bracket here and holds dual recognition from both the Michelin Guide and Black Pearl, two of the most closely watched rating systems operating in mainland China, it is doing something structurally unusual.
 It is asking diners who came to Guangzhou for yum cha and fresh-catch clay pots to cross the culinary border into a cuisine defined by fermented black beans, dry-cured meats, and a chili heat profile with no equivalent in Cantonese cooking.

 What Hunanese Cooking Means at This Price Point